 \subsection{Proposed clustering method}

 To arrange similar test cases in groups, we use a clustering method.
-As explained in section~\ref{sec:diversity_based_tcp}, a standard clustering method receives a set of points, each with a feature vector as input, and returns multiple subsets of points (i.e. the clusters) as output.
+As explained in Section~\ref{sec:diversity_based_tcp}, a standard clustering method receives a set of points, each with a feature vector as input, and returns multiple subsets of points (i.e. the clusters) as output.
 In our proposed method, the points are the test cases.
 To create a feature vector for each test case, we use the vector of source code coverage values of that test case.
-This vector has a size equal to the number of methods in the source code and is created by appending the traced coverage value of each method of the source code after execution of the test case.
-This value is a real number in the range of $[0, 1]$.
-The value of 0 represents no coverage of the test case on the method and the value of 1 represents full coverage of the method by executing the test case.
+This vector has a size equal to the number of methods in the source code and is created by appending the traced coverage value of each method of the source code after execution of the test case, which is a real number in the range of $[0, 1]$.
+The value of 0 represents no coverage of the test case on the method and the value of 1 represents coverage of all statements of the method by executing the test case.